amaan-nadeem/amaan-nadeem/README.md

 ### Hey :wave:, I'm Amaan Nadeem!

-I'm a Full Stack Developer.
-A working and learning enthusiast, and an undergraduate Bachelor's of computer sciences student [@UBIT](http://www.dcsubit.com/).
-Currently serving as a MERN and Jamstack developer position [@Va8iveDigital](https://va8ivedigital.com/), I have been indulged with development since 2018 and worked both with national and international clients.
-Connect with me on [linkedIn](https://www.linkedin.com/in/amaan-nadeem-4282581a2/) for more insightful view of my work.
+A full-stack developer, passionate worker and learner.
+Currently working as the CTO and co-founder of [@Expedey](http://expedey.com), a company that provides software consulting and services. web and cloud technology specialists).
+Since 2018, I have devoted myself to development, working with both domestic and foreign clients.
+Join my network on [linkedIn](https://www.linkedin.com/in/amaan-nadeem-4282581a2/) for a deeper look at my work.

 **Some of my standalone Large-scale Projects:**

 - :bullettrain_side: Developed an static site of more than 7000 pages over Gatsby and Custom Node GraphQL Backend.
 Check it out [@supersavermama](https://supersavermama.com/)